Trve Peak Studio is a (mobile) recording studio located in East Berlin, Germany

 Hi, I'm Steve and here's my story!

 So I started studying Audio Engineering in 2009, finished after two years and started working as a freelance Audio Engineer for a while.
-I enjoyed it a lot, but I was still a lot more interested in recording and mixing in a studio situation, so I started focusing on doing this again.
+I enjoyed it a lot, but I was a lot more interested in recording and mixing in a studio environment, so I started focusing on doing this instead.

 By now I have my own recording studio in East Berlin, worked with several bands of different styles (Metal, Pop, Country, Hip Hop, Spoken Word, Podcast) and people seem to like what I do, so I keep doing it! :-)